dbtek/dbyll/_posts/2019-08-19-Docker-Compose-Kafka-Cluster.md

 # Introduction

 In this post we will run multiple kafka brokers in a cluster.
-We will use our local environment to test the changes easily in the future.
+We will use our local environment to set up a kafka cluster.
 The goal of this blog post is build an cluster environment in the local and then test some distributed functionality of kafka brokers easily in the local.

 # Configuration

-This project contains two docker-compose files, one of them is for apache zookeeper, apache kafka and kafka-manager.
-Other docker compose file contains two projects as producer and consumer.
+This project contains two docker-compose files, in this blogpost we will explain and test only the one which is for apache zookeeper, apache kafka and kafka-manager.
+Other docker compose file will be described in next blog post.
+Let's start with kafka configurations.
-Also it has postgres images too which is used by consumer.
-Let's start with kafka configurations

 ## Zookeeper configuration

 In below configuration first zookeeper nodes are configured.
 Zookeeper use port 2888 and 3888 for internal cluster communication and expose 2181 for external client communication.
-Because we are configuring all three nodes in same server I added 1, 2, 3 as a suffix to all zookeeper servers port configuration to prevent port collision.
+Because we are configuring all three nodes in same server.
+I added 1, 2, 3 as a suffix to all zookeeper servers port configuration to prevent port collision.
-The #2888 ports are used for peers communication and the #3888 ports are used for leader elections.
-More about you can find in the [official ZooKeeper documentation](https://zookeeper.apache.org/doc/current/zookeeperStarted.html).
+The 2888 ports are used for peers communication and the 3888 ports are used for leader elections.
+More about you can find in the [official ZooKeeper documentation](https://zookeeper.apache.org/doc/current/zookeeperStarted.html){:target="_blank"}.

 ```yaml
 version: '3.7'